Magistracies (Nova Roma)

 The eligibility requirements for plebeian aedilis are set by the lex Tullia annalis: only those plebeian assidui can be candidates who are at least 25 years old, and have previously served as quaestor or vigintisexvir.
 The aediles curules enter office on a.d.
 IV Id.
 Dec. ‡ (10 December) each year.
 Learn more ...

 The quaestura (quaestorship) is one of the magistracies of Nova Roma, responsible to serve as primary assistants of the higher magistrates and guardians of the Treasury of Nova Roma.
 The quaestors are the treasurers and assistant directors of the corporation.
 There are eight quaestores elected annually by the comitia populi tributa to serve as aides and financial administrators to the consules, praetores, aediles and governors of the provinces of Nova Roma.
 After eight quaestores have been elected, the newly elected senior magistrates are consulted and asked which of the new quaestores they wish to have assigned to them.
 The new consules make the final determination of this, publishing an edict assigning four quaestores to the two consules and two praetores magistrates.
 The rest of the quaestores are serving as a pool of assistants to all other magistrates and governors.
 The consular and praetorian quaestores can also be assigned by other magistrates and governors to serve in their staffs, as well.
+The office of the quaestor can be prorogued by the comitia, the senate or by a governor: in this case, the title of the quaestor will change to proquaestor.
+A proquaestor has the same duties and powers as a quaestor but only within the limits of his provincia.

 The eligibility requirements for quaestor are set by the lex Tullia annalis: to stand for election as quaestor, a potential candidate is required to be at least 21 years old, and must be assiduus.
 The quaestores enter office on Non.
 Dec. ‡ (5 December) each year.
 The quaestorship is the traditional first step of the cursus honorum.
 Learn more ...